obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Roles

 1. Cluster operator or a system administrator is responsible to enable CCIResourceManager feature gate on kubelet and install a CCI Driver.
 1. CCI Drivers can be vendor specific or community drivers.
-The drivers are prvided/implemented by vendors or the kubernetes community.
+The drivers are provided/implemented by vendors or the kubernetes community.
-1. User specify a request of resources through attribute-based request.
+1. User specify a request of resources through policy or attribute-based request.

 ### Notes/Constraints/Caveats (Optional)